mgoddard/docs/v20.2/transaction-retry-error-reference.md

 _Action_:

 1. Retry transaction _A_ as described in [client-side retry handling](transactions.html#client-side-intervention).
 2. Design your schema and queries to reduce contention.
-For more information about contention and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).
+For more information about how contention occurs and how to avoid it, see [Understanding and avoiding transaction contention](performance-best-practices-overview.html#understanding-and-avoiding-transaction-contention).

 ### Retry serializable